LexiestLeszek/jason.py/README.md

 ## **Limitations**

-- **Not for Large-Scale Systems:** Use for up to 1,000 active users.
+- **Not for Large-Scale Systems:** Use for up to 1,000 active users, maybe 10,000 in some cases tops.
 - **No Advanced Queries:** Only supports basic read/write operations.
 - **Single-Instance Only:** Not suitable for distributed deployments.